QBRC/CasHmac/README.md

 HMAC Signature Creation Example
 -------------------------------

-Below is the Java code (taken from cashmac-client) used to add the necessary HTTP headers, along with creating a valid HMAC, to an HTTP Request to a RESTful service protected by CasHmac.
+Below is the Java code (taken from cashmac-shared's HMACUtils.java) used to add the necessary HTTP headers, along with creating a valid HMAC, to an HTTP Request to a RESTful service protected by CasHmac.

 ```java
 /**